jaminto/jaminto.github.io/_posts/2014-05-15-removing_appname_deploy_virtual_directory_from_site_published_with_web_deploy.md

 published: true
 ---

 By default, when using webdeploy.exe,  your application will get deployed to a virtual directory similar to ApplicationName_deploy.
+This means instead of your page urls based of the site root, they will be based off of /ApplicationName_deploy, eg. http://<site>/ApplicationName_deploy/.
 If you don’t like this, you can change by adding the following to your .csproj file:

     <DeployIisAppPath>Default Web Site/</DeployIisAppPath>